unytics/data-api/README.md

 );
 ```

-> 💡 If you don't want to pass by the public bigfunction, you can deploy the function in your own BigQuery project.
+> 💡 If you don't want to use the public bigfunction, you can deploy the function in your own BigQuery project.
 Check the [function documentation](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/).